EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_record.md

 ### Get details of a specific record

-To retrieve a specific record, the `RECORD_ID` of that record is required and needs to be sent through the API as well.
+To retrieve a specific record, the `RECORD_ID` of that record is required and needs to be sent through the API.
 The data used in this GET request are:

  - URL path: `/api/record/RECORD_ID` .
 The basic url extended with the `RECORD_ID` value
  - Required parameters: `access_token`